Durararananke/bili-tui/README.md

 # Bili TUI

-A small Python TUI for Bilibili that can:
+A light Python TUI for Bilibili that can:

 - sign in with a QR code
 - browse your favorite folders and recent watch history in a Pip-Boy-inspired list UI